When to reach for pesticides... not here!

 Prevention

-As a first line of pest control, IPM programs work to manage the [landscape], crop, lawn, or indoor space to prevent pests from becoming a threat.
-In an agricultural crop, this may mean using cultural methods, such as rotating between different crops, selecting pest-resistant varieties, and planting pest-free rootstock.
-These control methods can be very effective and cost-efficient and present little to no risk to people or the environment.
+As a first line of pest control, IPM programs manage the landscape, to prevent pests from becoming a threat.
+Select healthy, disease resistant plants, and plant them where they will thrive.
+Avoid overly simple landscapes.
+These methods can be very effective and cost-efficient and present little to no risk to people or the environment.

 Control